flinbu/svg-icons/readme.md

 svgIcons.load();
 ```

-By default, the icons path is set to the root directory (./icons), but you can set you own path
+By default, the icons path is set to the root directory (./icons), but you can set you own path.
+You can recall the method when new elements are added to DOOM.
 ```
 var svgIcons = new SVGIcons('path/to/icons');
 svgIcons.load();